 Proof of Residency

-- Current Utility Bill (Gas, Electric, Cable, or Water)
+- Current Utility Bill (limited to gas, electric, cable or water)

 - Current Public Aid Card

 Health Requirements: Physical examination and Immunization record are required.
 Students transferring form an Illinois School must present prior to the first day of school.
 Students from out of state or out of country have 30 days to meet the mandated requirements.